Proving a good company culture can improve your bottom line | IOL Business Report

 Creating a happy workplace where people can perform to the best of their ability is the secret to our success and the fact that it also benefits our clients, is the ultimate success.
 Next time you choose to partner with a service-delivery company, first ask yourself whether their employees are happy.
 Do they have everything they need to do their jobs well.
 It could end up making all the difference in the level of service delivery you experience.

-John Woollam is chief executive of Euphoria Telecom.
-The views expressed here are his own.
+John Woollam is the chief executive of Euphoria Telecom.
+The views expressed here are his.

 BUSINESS REPORT ONLINE